 Are Jesus and Lucifer the "morning stars" in Job 38:7?
+How and when did Lucifer become Satan?

 Email Received:

 In Job 38:7, the "morning stars" sang together, and all the sons of God shouted for joy.
-Jesus is called the morning star and Lucifer is also called the morning star.
+Jesus is called the morning star, and Lucifer is also called the morning star.
 Is it Jesus and Lucifer who are the "morning stars" mentioned in Job 38:7?

 Ted’s Response:

 In Scripture, "star" can refer to "angel" (Numbers 24:7; Revelation 1:20, 9:1, 12:4; and other places).
-Generally speaking, I see a "morning star" as being a good, enlightened angel (this is my own definition).
+A "morning star" can be considered to be a good angel, full of light, who does God's will..

-In Old Testament Scripture, the "Angel of the Lord" is mentioned in several places (Genesis 16:7,9,11, 22:11,15, 31:11, 48:16; Exodus 3:2; Numbers 22:22-27; Judges 6:12, 13:3,20,21; and other places).
+In Old Covenant Scripture, the "Angel of the Lord" is mentioned several places (Genesis 16:7,9,11, 22:11,15, 31:11, 48:16; Exodus 3:2; Numbers 22:22-27; Judges 6:12, 13:3,20,21; and other places).
 I am convinced that this is the pre-incarnate Jesus.
-Of course, in the form of an angel, He is the most good and enlightened Angel.
-Thus, He is the brightest "Morning Star" (Revelation 22:16).
+Of course, in the form of an angel or messenger of God, He is the highest and brightest Angel, full of Light.
+Thus, He is the most brilliant and brightest "Morning Star" (Revelation 22:16).

 Return to Email Questions and Ted’s Responses